AML-Project-Group/impersonation_detection/README.md

 * Majority had extremely small p-values

+* Some features are very sparse - consider eliminating them in preprocessing

-* Used logistic regression as quick baseline
+* Used logistic regression as quick baseline using 60/40 split

-* Little value in selection by t-test p-value
+* Evaluated using recall as metric - is this the most important to us?

+* Combination of around 30 features with low p-value, some correlation with target, and healthy proportion of non-zero values achieves good recall

-* PCA much more productive.
-Logistic regression score of 97% on test data when using first 10 principal components
+* So does first 10 or 20 principal components

+* Some features already have only 2 values - consider treating these separately and standardising the others in preprocessing?

 EXPLORING AND SELECTING ML ALGORITHMS (INDIVIDUAL 3) - Tim